The Java Locale API is broken in a few ways that should be avoided, with some

 The toString() implementation for Locale isn’t necessarily incorrect in

-person to read” (see documentation at
+easy for a person to read” (see documentation at

 Object.toString()).